koka-lang/nodec/readme.md

 ```C
 void async_fs_close( uv_file file );
 ```
 Yes! much better.
 We only pass the essential `file` parameter and that is it.
 The call is still asynchronous but will continue at that exact point in the program when the file is closed (just like async/await).
-Furthermore, we provide exceptions and thus there is no need to check any return value, and through the use implicit parameters there is no need to pass around a `loop` parameter anymore.
+Furthermore, we provide exceptions and thus there is no need to check any return value, and through the use implicit parameters there is no need to explicitly pass around a `loop` parameter.